slowernews/wisdom-tldr/chapters/introduction.md

 > *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"
 -- Maya Angelou*

+> *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
+-- Viktor Frankl*

 ### On fate

 > *"A man’s character is his fate."